theefer/hypermonk/README.md

 quality files in EPUB, Mobi (Kindle), PDF and HTML fragments (for Wordpress).

+Generating "issues" of a publication that brings together multiple sub-files ("chapters") referenced by a table of contents is also supported.

 All outputs can be customised using XSLT and LaTeX templates, as well as CSS.